bolotnikov/gamedevland/docs/tower-defense.md

 }
 ```

-So, we need to implement the `render` method to render the level map on the game scene.
+So, we need to implement the `render` method to draw the level map on the game scene.

-Let's determine the data that we need to draw the map on the game scene:
+Let's determine the data we need to draw the map on the game scene:

 1. In `Tiled`, we created a level that consists of an 18 x 32 grid of tiles.
 2. In addition, we have created 5 layers on this map.
-3. And also in our game we plan to draw tiles 2 times smaller than their original size in the atlas.
-That is, we will render tiles with a size of 32px instead of 64x.
+3. And also in our game we plan to draw tiles 2 times smaller than their original size in the atlas is.
+We will render tiles with a size of 32px instead of 64x.
 Let's add this data to the game config:

 ``` javascript